jasons-open-repo/EasyCheckra1nCLI/README.md

 false positive since it's located at home folder which is VERY delicate.

 Q: Is EasyCheckra1nCLI a rip-off?
-A: No. It's directly ported from official checkra1n files.
+A: No. It's directly ported directly from official checkra1n files.